Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Model Comparison

 where $M$ is the total number of parameters of the model considered in the observational tests and $N$ denotes the total number of data points in the observational analysis.
 The DIC, on the other hand, assumes a different expression as follows \citep{Liddle:2007fy}

-where $Y_{\rm B}=\overline{{D({\bf p})}}-D(\bar{{\bf p}})$ is the Bayesian complexity, ${\bf p}$ is the vector of parameters and over-lines imply the standard mean value.
-We note that $D(\bar{{\bf p}})$ represents the minimum value of $\chi^2$, while $\overline{{D({\bf p})}}$ implies the mean value of all $\chi^2$ values which we obtained in our markov chain more carlo chains.
-One can notice that DIC is different than AIC and BIC because it includes both the Bayesian statistics and the the concept of information theory~\citep{spiegelhalter2002bayesian}.
-Here $D({\bf p})$ represents the Bayesian deviation, which takes the form, $D({\bf p})=\chi^2_{\rm t}({\bf p})$ in the case of exponential class of distributions (see Refs. ~\cite{Trashorras:2016azl,Rezaei:2021qpq} for more details).
+where $Y_{\rm B}=\overline{{D({\bf p})}}-D(\bar{{\bf p}})$ is the Bayesian complexity, ${\bf p}$ is the vector of parameters and overlines imply the standard mean value.
+We note that $D(\bar{{\bf p}})$ represents the minimum value of $\chi^2$, while $\overline{{D({\bf p})}}$ implies the mean value of all $\chi^2$ values that we obtained in our markov chain more carlo chains.
+One can notice that DIC is different than AIC and BIC because it includes both the Bayesian statistics and the concept of information theory~\citep{spiegelhalter2002bayesian}.
+Here $D({\bf p})$ represents the Bayesian deviation, which takes the form $D({\bf p})=\chi^2_{\rm t}({\bf p})$ in the case of an exponential class of distributions (see ~\cite{Trashorras:2016azl,Rezaei:2021qpq} for more details).
 Now, as already mentioned, one needs to consider a reference model in order to examine the fitness of the underlying models with the data, and $\Lambda$CDM has been considered as the reference model.
-We compute the differences $\Delta$XIC $=$ XIC (for model) $-$ XIC (for $\Lambda$CDM), where X$=$ A, B, D. Note that when we consider the Pad\'{e} parametrizations in the flat universe, we choose flat $\Lambda$CDM as the reference model, and when we consider the Pad\'{e} parametrizations in the non-flat universe, then we change our reference model from flat to non-flat $\Lambda$CDM.
-Using the values of $\Delta {\rm XIC}$, we can evaluate the level of support (or the strength of evidence against) of a given DE model.
+We compute the differences $\Delta$XIC $=$ XIC (for model) $-$ XIC (for $\Lambda$CDM), where X$=$ A, B, D. Note that when we consider the Pad\'{e} parameterizations in the flat universe, we choose flat $\Lambda$CDM as the reference model, and when we consider the Pad\'{e} parameterizations in the nonflat universe, then we change our reference model from flat to nonflat $\Lambda$CDM.
+Using the values of $\Delta {\rm XIC}$, we can evaluate the level of support for (or the strength of evidence against) a given DE model.
 Concerning AIC and DIC, $\Delta {\rm XIC}<2$ means we have ``significant support'' for the given model; $4<\Delta {\rm XIC} <7$ indicates ``considerably less support'' for the given model, and $10<\Delta {\rm XIC}$ implies ``essentially no support'' for the given model.
-In the same manner, for BIC, $\Delta {\rm BIC}<2$ shows ``no evidence'' against the model; $2<\Delta {\rm BIC}<6$ indicates ``mild to positive evidence'' against the model and $6<\Delta {\rm BIC}<10$ indicates ``strong evidence'' against the model, and $\Delta {\rm BIC}> 10$ means ``very strong evidence'' against the model (See Tables~II and III of \citep{Rezaei:2019xwo}).
+In the same manner, for BIC, $\Delta {\rm BIC}<2$ shows ``no evidence'' against the model; $2<\Delta {\rm BIC}<6$ indicates ``mild to positive evidence'' against the model, and $6<\Delta {\rm BIC}<10$ indicates ``strong evidence'' against the model, and $\Delta {\rm BIC}> 10$ means ``very strong evidence'' against the model (see Tables~II and III of \citep{Rezaei:2019xwo}).
 We note that all of these intervals are merely general rules of thumb commonly used in the literature in order to assess the viability of a model with respect to the reference one.
-The negative sign of $\Delta$XIC indicates that the model is preferred over the $\Lambda$CDM while the positive sign denotes the opposite, that means $\Lambda$CDM remains preferred over the model.
-In Table~\ref{tab:IC} we summarize the results of the information criteria for all the Pad\'{e} parametrizations.
+The negative sign of $\Delta$XIC indicates that the model is preferred over the $\Lambda$CDM while the positive sign denotes the opposite.
+In Table~\ref{tab:IC} we summarize the results of the information criteria for all the Pad\'{e} parameterizations.
 In what follows we describe the outcomes of the results.